In this tutorial, we’ll discuss the steps to run Selenium scripts with JMeter.

 In this tutorial, we have illustrated running a Selenium script using JMeter.
 We executed a Selenium script in JMeter by creating a Thread Group containing the Selenium Web Driver instance.

-The full code for the implementation is available over on GitHub.
+The full code for the implementation is available on GitHub.